Keats/vincentprouillet/content/blog/2015-11-04_writing-my-first-crate.md

 +++

-> This article was originally posted on [my company's blog](https://blog.wearewizards.io/writing-my-first-rust-crate-jsonwebtoken).

-After [looking into Rust for webservices](https://blog.wearewizards.io/trying-rust-for-web-services), I concluded that, while it was not mature enough yet in my opinion, the language itself is quite nice and I would be interested in writing more of it.
+After [looking into Rust for webservices](@/blog/2015-10-01_trying-rust-for-web-services.md), I concluded that, while it was not mature enough yet in my opinion, the language itself is quite nice and I would be interested in writing more of it.
 So here it is, my first crate (the name for packages in Rust): [jsonwebtoken](https://crates.io/crates/jsonwebtoken) (code on [github](https://github.com/keats/rust-jwt)).

 ## What are JWTs